 Minneapolis and Denver

-Several hundred people gathered in Gold Medal Park in Minneapolis for a rally organized by the group #BlackLivesMatter.
-The Minneapolis group has held similar events in the past in response to what it says is police brutality across the country.
+Several hundred people gathered in Gold Medal Park in Minneapolis for a rally organized by the group of #BlackLivesMatter.
+The Minneapolis group held similar events in the past in response to alleged police brutality across the country.

 Violence broke out in downtown Denver on Wednesday night during a demonstration by about 100 people.
 Police in riot gear with military-style weapons and sticks used pepper spray on the crowd.
 Protesters said they were angry about police brutality around the country, including the case of Freddie Gray.

 Shortly after 7 p.m. there was a minor scuffle in Civic Center Park.
 Police said they used force only after one of their officers was pushed to the ground.
 The Denver Post reported at least five protesters – including one whose face was bloodied – were arrested on the scene.

 In all, 11 people were arrested.
 Charges included assault of a police officer, robbery, resisting police, disobedience to lawful orders, obstructing roadways and interference.